FreeRADIUS/freeradius-server/src/modules/rlm_eap/types/rlm_eap_psk/README.md

 Implements [RFC 4764](https://tools.ietf.org/html/rfc4764) EAP-PSK authentication.
 EAP-PSK is a mutual-authentication EAP method which is built entirely on AES-128, and uses a 16-byte pre-shared key.

-The pre-shared key is taken from the `Password.Cleartext` attribute, which must be exactly 16 bytes long.
+The pre-shared key is taken from the `control.Password.PSK` attribute, which must be exactly 16 bytes long.
 The server identity (`ID_S`) sent to the peer is configured with the `identity` option (default `FreeRADIUS`).

 EAP-PSK performs the four-message AKEP2-style exchange: